showerbugs/how-was-your-day/README.md

 * Python 3.5.2
 * Flask
 * SQLAlchemy
-* FlaskTesting
+* Flask-Testing
-* selenium
+* Selenium

 ## How to start

-Add this to your shell config file (ex: .bashrc)
+Add this to your shell config file (ex: `.bashrc`)

 ```sh
 FLASK_APP=wsgi.py
 HOW_WAS_YOUR_DAY_ENV=local
 ```

-Run this command to generate local.py (local configuration object)
+Run this command to generate `local.py`(local configuration object) in your python-virtualenv

 ```sh
 python manage.py local_config
 ```

-Run this command in your python virtualenv
+Run this command in your python-virtualenv

 ```sh
 flask run